There are four different types of Excel Operators. These are:

 |(space)||Intersection operator (returns a reference to the intersection of two ranges)|

-(Note that cell A1, which is included in both ranges A1 - A3 and A1 - B1 is counted twice in the sum calculation).
+(Note that the Excel Union Operator does not return a true mathematical union, as cell A1, which is included in both ranges A1-A3 and A1-B1 is counted twice in the sum calculation).

 Further information on Excel Operators is provided on the Microsoft Office website.